-White and blue layers of almond cake alternated with red velvet cake layers to form a surprise flag pattern when you cut into this buttercream frosted American Flag Surprise Cake.
+Red, white and blue layers of delicious almond flavored cake forms a surprise flag pattern when you cut into this super cute buttercream frosted American Flag Surprise Cake.

 My son LOVES flags and he especially loves the American Flag.
 When I asked him what kind of cake he wanted for his birthday party, of course he said, "I want a flag cake."
 Then I said, instead of having a flag on top of the cake, how about having a flag INSIDE the cake.
 He LOVED the idea!